– and it still exists in Taita Hills

 Dwarf galago species are cryptic, meaning that they all look almost the same.
 Their vocal communication reveals the species, in the darkness of the forest, vocal communication is most important means of communication.

 There is urgent need for conservation and replanting of indigenous trees in Taita Hills.

-Tree hyraxes of Taita Hills are most likely also new species
+Tree hyraxes of Taita Hills may be new species for the science

 Tree hyraxes of Taita Hills should be conserved as Critically Endangered species